jelu/lim-plugin-zonalizer/README.md

 contains information about the DNS tests that has been performed for a fully qualified domain name (FQDN).

+An analyze is kept in memory while its queued or analyzing then it's store into a database for future access and long term storage.

 ## Data Types

 The following data types are used: